Can a building skin behave like an animal skin?

 Work physically completed by Raphael Kay and Kevin Nitiema, with remarkable external guidance and mentorship from Charlie Katrycz (UofT, Materials Engineering) and Benjamin Hatton (UofT, Materials Engineering).

-Left: Artificial chromatophore expansion for adaptive shading in building skin (Kay et al., unpublished, 2020)
+Left: Artificial chromatophore expansion for adaptive shading in building skin (Kay et al., 2022)

 Right: Biological chromatophore expansion for adaptive shading in Tilapia skin (Tomlinson et al., 2009)